sergioscattone/DGMD-S14/README.md

 In the `data_samples` you will see two files with samples that we have taken with the Andruino device.
 In them we have put the sensors close to a kitchen while using it to see the efects in the measures.

 ### License
-All the sotfware presented in this repo is under [MIT License](LICENSE) .
+All the sotfware presented in this repo is under [MIT License](LICENSE).